 One might conjecture that, if a proposition and a prescription are inconsistent, then either the prescription entails the negation of the proposition or the proposition entails the negation of the prescription (or both).
-This is indeed so in the first four cases above, but some examples of the fifth case falsify the conjecture: "there is no reason for you to repent" and "repent" are inconsistent, but "repent" does not entail "there is a reason for you to repent" (see Argument 14) and "there is no reason for you to repent" does not entail "don't repent" (because "there is no reason for you to repent" does not entail that there is any reason for you not to repent; see §3).
-(See Vranas 2011, p.
-445 n.
+This is indeed so in the first four cases above, but some examples of the fifth case falsify the conjecture: "there is no reason for you to repent" and "repent" are inconsistent, but "repent" does not entail "there is a reason for you to repent" (see Argument 14) and "there is no reason for you to repent" does not entail that there is any reason for you not to repent; see §3).
+(See Vranas 2011: 445 n.
 75 for the failure of a comparable conjecture-and of its converse-concerning inconsistent prescriptions.)
 By contrast, it has in effect already been shown that the converse of the above conjecture is true: if I entails the negation of P or P entails the negation of I, then P and I are inconsistent (see cases 3 and 4 above).

-that any fact provides to I. According to Definition 7, P and I are inconsistent: necessarily, every fact that guarantees P guarantees that you have sworn to tell the truth and defeats the support that any fact provides to I, and thus does not support I (because a fact that supports I cannot defeat that support).
+&lt;sup>42 It can be shown that the first three cases (but not the fourth one) can be subsumed under the fifth case.
+For example, concerning the first case: if P is impossible, then P (trivially) entails that no fact supports I. So the five cases are not mutually exclusive.
+To see that the five cases are not collectively exhaustive either, consider the prescription I expressed by "don't tell the truth" and the proposition P that (1) you have sworn to tell the truth and (2) every fact that guarantees that you have sworn to tell the truth defeats the support that any fact provides to I. According to Definition 7, P and I are inconsistent: necessarily, every fact that guarantees P guarantees that you have sworn to tell the truth and defeats the support that any fact provides to I, and thus does not support I (because a fact that supports I cannot defeat that support).
 But P entails neither the negation of I (because P does not entail that any fact supports that negation) nor that no fact supports I, so this is not an example of the fourth or of the fifth case (and thus not of any of the first three cases either).